FNNDSC/pypx/README.rst

 6. "Really Efficient" Mode
 **************************

+    Really Efficient using px-REcount to call px-REpack with the help of REdis.

 Typically, a `px-repack` process is called per received DICOM file.

 ``px-find --reallyEfficient --then receive`` does one `px-repack`